frederickaplan/fdh/files/PART1/fdh-1-1.md

 ### 2.3.
 Focus : Chomsky and Panini
 Noam Chomsky, an american linguist, established the connection between Linguistics and Computer Science.
 He considered Panini as his spiritual father.
 Panini invented (around the 5th century BCE) a formal system of rules to describe Sanskirt — the first example of a formal grammatical system.
+Panini's grammar can be considered a recursive algorithmic system of rules.

 This proto-system was used nearly 2500 years laters as the underlying formalism of programming languages.
 Chomsky’s way of defining grammar, as a set of formal rules, and inspired by Panini, served as a model for the structure of the ALGOL compiler.